Stocks Diverge After Powell Says Rate Hike Possible - UrduPoint

 Stocks Diverge After Powell Says Rate Hike Possible

-Wall Street advanced cautiously mid session but European stock markets nudged down Friday as investors digested warnings by central bank chiefs that the battle against inflation was not over
+Wall Street closed higher but European stock markets nudged down Friday as investors digested warnings by central bank chiefs that the battle against inflation was not over

-London, (UrduPoint / Pakistan Point News - 10th Nov, 2023) Wall Street advanced cautiously mid session but European stock markets nudged down Friday as investors digested warnings by central bank chiefs that the battle against inflation was not over.
+New York, (UrduPoint / Pakistan Point News - 11th Nov, 2023) Wall Street closed higher but European stock markets nudged down Friday as investors digested warnings by central bank chiefs that the battle against inflation was not over.

-US stocks were higher, with the Dow up 0.4 percent as the tech heavy Nasdaq added one percent more than two hours into trading after falling the previous day on the back of Federal Reserve Chair Jerome Powell saying that the US central bank "will not hesitate" to raise interest rates again if necessary.
+US stocks ended the day with the Dow up 1.2 percent and the tech-heavy Nasdaq up 2.1 percent after falling the previous day on the back of Federal Reserve Chair Jerome Powell saying that the US central bank "will not hesitate" to raise interest rates again if necessary.

 But European markets were sluggish and ended in the red after European Central Bank President Christine Lagarde forecast a "resurgence" of inflation after it slowed sharply last month.